wilco2009/MercuryAce/README.md

 ## ASSEMBLY
 ![board|800](images/cloneboard.jpg)

-Components that should not be put in or changed in the JA
+Components that should be changed or should not be put in or changed during the assembly

 - C4 – Do not put
 - U2,R4,R32,R33,R34 – Do not put if SJ1 closes (video option)